US sales of new homes slipped 1.5 percent in April

 - Zunum Aero’s hybrid-electric aircraft gets a launch customer

-Sales tumbled 7.9 percent last month in the West and were essentially unchanged in the Midwest and South.
-But sales improved 11.1 percent in the Northeast.
-The new-home sales figures are often volatile on a monthly basis and often revised.
+In April, new-home sales tumbled 7.9 percent in the West and were essentially unchanged in the Midwest and South.
+Sales improved 11.1 percent in the Northeast.
+The new-home sales figures are often volatile on a monthly basis and are often revised.

 The median sales price of a new home rose 0.4 percent from a year ago, to $312,400.
-But that masks a broader change last month, which was more activity at luxury prices levels.
+But that masks a broader change last month, which was more sales at luxury prices levels.

-Ten percent of new homes purchased in April cost more than $750,000.
-That is twice the percentage of homes bought last year in that range.
+Ten percent of new homes purchased in April cost more than $750,000 — twice the percentage of homes bought last year in that range.
 As a result, the average price of a new home in April shot up 11.3 percent from a year ago, to $407,300.